Golf Mill Shopping Center: Renovations

 When Ulta first opened in 2017, the mall has planned to relocate the former south food court next to AMC, but it was scrapped.

 In January 2022, the mall announced that it will be redeveloping most of the mall, planning to demolish the former Sears, AMC, Iconic Circular Tower, and various outlots as part of a "live work play" styled development.
 The new development would bring back the water wheel, add new outdoor retail, apartment complexes, new greenspace.
-JCPenney, Ulta Beauty, Chick-fil-et, Panera, Chase, X-Sport Fitness, Burlington, Target, and other stores will remain.
+JCPenney, Ulta Beauty, Chick-fil-A, Panera, Chase, X-Sport Fitness, Burlington, Target, and other stores will remain.